This BLOG On Home Purchase Offer With Contingencies By Buyers Was UPDATED And PUBLISHED On March 10th, 2020

 - Sellers expect the best and highest price for their home

 - But they also want to make sure that the home purchase transaction goes through and closes

 - An offer over the list price can be risky to the home seller as well if there are no comparable sales

-Most sellers have been educated by their listing real estate agent on the highest value their home will appraise for and what price to accept.
-With the proper home purchase offer and reasonable contingencies, both home buyer and home seller should be happy with the home purchase offer.
+Most sellers have been educated by their listing real estate agents on the highest value their home will appraise for and what price to accept.
+With the proper home purchase offer and reasonable contingencies, both the home buyers and home sellers should be happy with the home purchase offer.